 • Where are they located?
 Bridgeton, MO

 • What’s their mission?
-Build collaborative communities by addressing social determinants of health such as isolation, ageism and lack of access to digital tools.
-This is done through educational workshops, mentorship programs and wellness initiatives.
-They empower individuals of all ages to learn from and support one another.
+They build collaborative communities by addressing social determinants of health.
+These included isolation, ageism and lack of access to digital tools through educational workshops like mentorship programs and wellness initiatives.

 • What will they use the grant for?
-Funds will be used to purchase and build wellness baskets filled with hygiene products, healthy snacks and handwritten intergenerational care cards from youth volunteers.
-They will also cover the costs of training for volunteers and delivery costs.
+The organization will use the funds to purchase and assemble wellness baskets filled with hygiene products, healthy snacks and handwritten intergenerational care cards created by youth volunteers.
+The funds will also support volunteer training and delivery costs.

 Visit their site